 Erdo was not often sympathetic but he said gently, “Maria, it’s alright.
 No one is asking anything of you that you would not want for yourself.
 You are always free.
 No one has to be a martyr.
 God doesn’t want any sacrifice.
 He is not interested in sacrifices.”

-Maria started to relax.
-“Oh, okay.
+Maria started to relax and said, “Oh, okay.
 Well, that is alright then.”

 Maria hardly saw Farkas in town anymore.
-She walked past his house on the hill, sometimes, to see if there was any life there.
-It looked like no one was ever home but she couldn’t be sure.
+Sometimes, she walked past his house on the hill to see if there was any life there.
+It looked like no one was ever home, but she couldn’t be sure.
 Maybe, he had gone away.
-Maybe, he was just sitting in his house being a recluse.
+Maybe, he was sitting in his house being a recluse.
 Maybe, he was having a fabulous time doing all sorts of fun things.
 Wherever he was, he had made himself invisible to Maria.

 Although a little puzzled by Maria’s sudden character reversal, Lucy and Lenny had become used to the unexpected from Maria.
 They decided it was best to go with the flow.
 It was their saving grace in life.

-It was a revelation to Maria that even though people, sometimes, found the Amira part of her uncomfortable, unpredictable, annoying or illogical, it was also the part that people had the most faith in.
+It was a revelation to Maria that even though people could find the Amira part of her uncomfortable, unpredictable, annoying or illogical, it was also the part that people had the most faith in.
 Their faith was not misplaced.
 It was Amira who loved the most, forgave the most, understood the most, laughed the most, and had the most to give.
 Those who felt they had too much to lose by Amira’s presence, targeted her as an enemy.
 Now, both friends and enemies were gone.

 Maria didn’t blame anyone for losing interest in her because she even found herself to be somewhat lifeless and lost.
 She wasn’t exactly unhappy with herself but she felt she was a shadow of the person she had been.
 She started walking on the beaches after work.
 She walked a lot.
 She was looking for something.
-She wanted to be predictable and constant like the waves rolling in, one after the other, peaceful in their constancy.
-She needed silence.
+The waves rolled in; one after the other, peaceful in their constancy.
+Maria needed silence.
 She got it.